April 1923 Kamchatka earthquake and tsunami: Damage and aftermath

 Before the main shock, a sequence of foreshocks was felt for four hours, keeping the residents on high alert.
 Two noticeable foreshocks occurred on 13 April at 21:00 and 14 April at 01:00 local time respectively.
 They were felt with light to moderate intensities, causing hanging items to sway slightly.

 The earthquake struck at 02:00 am local time on 14 April.
 Its reported intensity was as high as X (Extreme) on the Modified Mercalli intensity scale.
 A local newspaper reported that many barns and dilapidated houses were destroyed.
 More than 230 animals perished, including dogs, cows, and pigs.
 Residents in towns and villages were driven out of their homes when the earthquake shook.
 The tremors knocked hanging photographs, dishes on shelves, and stoves to the floor.
 It also cracked the windows of many homes.

 The tsunami killed 36 people along the coast of Kamchatka.
-Twenty-three of those killed were in Ust-Kamchatsk, of which there were 13 Japanese and five Russian and Chinese victims.
+Twenty-three of those killed were in Ust-Kamchatsk, of which there were 13 Japanese, five Russian and five Chinese victims.
 Along the coasts, the tsunami tore off trees by the roots.
 A small Japanese boat was also deposited some 30 meters on top of a raised beach.
 At the time, the boat was occupied by a Japanese couple and when the tsunami struck, one of them was killed.

 After the earthquake and tsunami, many survivors relocated to other villages upstream to avoid a similar disaster.
 Cherny Yar and Nizhnekamchatsk were among the villages that survivors moved into because they were situated far inland and safe from future tsunamis.
 Some of the remaining inhabitants of Ust-Kamchatsk later founded the village of Krutoberegovo because the tsunami had badly affected the main city.
 Others remained in the city to reconstruct the damaged city.

 The Los Angeles Times on 15 April reported that flooding in the Korean city of Busan caused over 1,000 deaths.
 Meanwhile, the Sydney Morning Herald on 16 April claimed that 400 people went missing due to a tidal wave in the same city.
 The news article also stated that the total number of people that perished was unknown, but believed to be large.
 Further analysis however, concluded that the Busan flooding occurred approximately 24 hours before the earthquake and is, therefore, an unrelated event.